-I’m an engineering manager in privacy engineering, part of a security org.
+I’m a software/security engineering manager.
 I’m based out of Toronto now, but I used to be in SFBay.

-I also sometimes do video games, cook, or art, but these days have been playing a lot of accordion.
+I also sometimes play video games, cook, or make art, but these days have been playing a lot of accordion.

 I am fairly flexible on the tech stack, having experience in the following: